dezdem0na/accp-cheatsheet/README.md

 - Multi-Region deployments are best for applications that have extremely high availability requirements.
 - A **Region** is a geographical area of the world that is a collection of data centers logically grouped into Availability Zones.
 - **Availability Zones (AZs)** consist of 1 or more physically separated data centers.
+- AZ:
+	- Contain redundant networking.
+   	- Contain physically separated data centers.
+   	- Contain redundant connectivity.
+   	- They are physically separated, connected through low-latency links, fault tolerant, and allow high availability.
+   	- Availability Zones are a collection of data centers within a specific region.
 - Regions:
 	- A Region is a geographic area that hosts 2 or more Availability Zones.
+  	- A specific geographic location designed to provide high availability to a certain area.
 	- They are grouped in geographic locations.
 	- They are fully independent and isolated.
 	- They contain only the resources and services specifically deployed to them.
 - There are more Availability Zones than Regions.
+- There are more edge locations than Regions.
+- There are more edge locations than Availability Zones.

 ### Amazon S3
 - **CRR** (Cross-region replication): enables automatic, asynchronous copying of objects across buckets in different AWS Regions.